ajaykumar4/galway-dodgeball/README.md

 ### Configuration

 1. Ensure you have a `.env` file in the root directory with `REDIS_URL=redis://redis:6379` and `NEXT_PUBLIC_PORT=9002` (or your desired port).
-2. Configure any necessary environment variables for the scraper (like proxy credentials) within the `docker-compose.yml` file under the `scraper` service's `environment` section, or create a separate `.env` file in the `web_scraper` directory and reference it using `env_file` in `docker-compose.yml`.
+2. Configure any necessary environment variables for the scraper (like proxy credentials) within the `docker-compose.yml` file under the `webscraper` service's `environment` section, or create a separate `.env` file in the `web_scraper` directory and reference it using `env_file` in `docker-compose.yml`.

 ### Running with Docker Compose